EUTS/EUTS.github.io/_posts/2014-12-03-Getting-Started-With-PHP.markdown

 Another website that I’d recommend is the [W3Schools](http://www.w3schools.com/default.asp) website.
 Here, you can find all there is to know related to HTML, CSS, Javascript, PHP, SQL, and JQuery.
 It’s basically your reference for web development.
 So far, we’ve been using this website in our Internet and Web programming course and it’s come in pretty handy when you want refer back to something.
-I do find it a bit scattered though - meaning, if you wanted to start from scratch, you’re not really sure where to begin.
+I do find it a bit unconnected though - meaning, if you wanted to start from scratch, you’re not really sure where to begin.
 That’s where, I think, projects come in handy.

 After you’re familiar with these the building blocks of webs development, you can start dabbling in a bit of PHP.